 Get the facts about Inclusive Access.

-“Inclusive Access” is a textbook sales model that adds the cost of digital course content into students’ tuition and fees.
+“Inclusive Access” is a college textbook sales model that adds the cost of course materials into students’ tuition and fees.

 What is Inclusive Access?